10 things to do before starting university

 While this may not seem like the most exciting task when preparing for university, it's important to get your finances in order before freshers' week so you can budget for the coming academic year.

 The first thing you need to do is set up a student bank account.
-Many of the major banks offer these with added incentives - such as discounted dining out (for example, a free, four-year Tastecard) or a subscription to an online reading library - but what you should really be looking for is the bank with the best 0% interest overdraft facilities.
+Many of the major banks offer these with added incentives, such as discounts on eating out - for example, access to a free four-year Tastecard trial with NatWest - or a 12-month subscription to Perlego's online library of books through Barclays.
+However, what you should really be looking for is the bank with the best 0% interest overdraft facilities.
 Banks typically make daily charges if you exceed your arranged overdraft, so always read the small print.

 Explore student banking and other ways to save money as a student.